Large Language User Interfaces: Voice Interactive User Interfaces powered by LLMs: Evaluation

 \subsection{Observation}

-We can see from the following benchmarks in Figure 3 that the custom-trained T5 model does exceptionally well across all tasks, performing the best in three out of four tasks, with the last one being a close tie.
+We can see from the benchmarks in \textit{Figure 6} that the T5 model trained on specialized custom datasets relevant to specific application tasks does exceptionally well across all tasks.
+It performs the best in three out of four tasks, with the last one being a close tie.
 The BERT model also performs very well but struggles with the logical capabilities required for the advanced calculator prompts.
-Google's multitask-trained model falls extremely short in more logically involved tasks while the ELECTRA model does poorly overall.
-Further training of the T5 model with more diverse and better quality data would allow it to be the most versatile and powerful model for our project.
+Google's multitask-trained model falls extremely short in more logically involved tasks, while the ELECTRA model does poorly overall.
+Further training of the T5 model with more diverse and better quality data would allow it to be the most versatile and powerful model for our framework.